youknowriad/splash/README.md

 Drop it allows one click inserts/uploads of photos among the thousands of photos available on <a href="https://unsplash.com">unsplash.com</a> without leaving the Gutenberg editor.

+## Install

+This plugin is available on wordpress.org if you just want to enjoy it without having any command lines to run : https://wordpress.org/plugins/dropit/

 ## Contribute

 Clone this repository to the wp-content/plugins folder of your WordPress installation and run the following commands to make it work: